archibaldmilton/Girellu/Releases/Filters/A3PP/README.md

 ___
 **Frequently Asked Questions:**

-*I use a triple screen/ultrawide monitor and left/right edge is completely black, what should I do?*
+*"I use a triple screen/ultrawide monitor and left/right edge is completely black, what should I do?"*

 Go to `assettocorsa\system\cfg\ppfilters\A3PP.ini`, open it and set Vignetting strength to 0.
 There will be an update of CSP to prevent this issue.

-*Your mod looks bad/doesn't work*
+*"Your mod looks bad/doesn't work"*

 Disable A3PP in Content - Mods and then re-enable it, then try again.
 If that does not work, head to discussion tab and I will help you ASAP.

-*What is A3PP Config app?*
+*"What is A3PP Config app?"*

 It's an addon that can modify my filter settings.
 It's not required to be enabled because the filter is ready as it is.